gangulysrikant/-A-B-Testing-on-E-commerce-Website-Conversions/README.md

 This means there is no statistically significant difference between the conversion rates of the control and treatment groups.
 The new layout did not lead to a meaningful improvement in conversions based on this test.

+Cohen’s h = 0.005, suggesting a small effect size, meaning that while the difference is significant, the impact may not be substantial in practical terms.

 ## Tools Used
 - Python: Pandas, SciPy, Statsmodels, Seaborn, Matplotlib
 - SQL for querying conversion rates